-At its best, a process helps turn complicated problems into simple, enjoyable and intuitive art.
+At its best, a process helps turn complicated problems into simple, enjoyable and intuitive art for everyone involved.
 Starting with a sequential method that’s both adaptable and holistic is crucial in conceiving and producing effective work in print and digital projects.
 Over the past ten years I’ve found the following sequence not only somewhat inevitable, but extremely helpful.

-Begin at the beginning.
-Invest time in understanding who clients and steak holders are, why they do things the way they do and how they see their products in the world.
+Start at the beginning.
+Invest time into understanding whom your clients and stakeholders really are, why they do things the way they do and how they see their products in the world.
 Truly understanding past, present and foreseeable obstacles and goals will drive better decisions in every other step of the process.

 Data-driven research, a site audit and a detailed survey of the competitive landscape are often the three most helpful tools that shape a project.
-Together these tools can illuminate an unbiased strategy that resonates with customers.
+Together, they can illuminate an unbiased strategy that genuinely resonates with customers.

 This is where the broad and complex takeaways from listening and researching are simplified, revealing a product’s greatest purpose for potential customers.

 At first, all relevant possibilities are considered and explored in terms of scale, shape, color, tone, medium, style and ideas.
-Timing and form of delivery help prioritize what the best ways to meet and exceed a customers’ expectations.
-From this point narrowing down what to do is a tough balancing act - one side weighted by financial bandwidth and hanging on the other are the more fruitful mediums and tactics to use.
+Timing and form of delivery help prioritize what the best ways to meet and exceed a customer’s expectations.
+From this point, narrowing down what to do is a tough balancing act, with one side weighted by financial bandwidth and the other by more fruitful mediums and tactics to use.

 On the other end of the spectrum, websites are particularly complex systemic projects.
 Each and every step of the customer journey must be carefully considered and reflected in the sitemap.
 Paul Maritz (CEO at Pivotal) said it best, “It’s about catching customers in the act, and providing highly relevant and highly contextual information.”